quasarstream/PHP-FFmpeg-video-streaming/README.md

 $format->on('progress', function ($video, $format, $percentage) use (&$current_percentage) {
     $percentage = intval($percentage);
     if ($current_percentage !== $percentage) {
-        // You can update a field in your database or log it into a file
+        // You can update a field in your database or log it to a file
         // You can also create a socket connection and show the progress to users echo sprintf("\r Transcoding... (%s%%)[%s%s]", $percentage, str_repeat('#', $percentage), str_repeat('-', (99 - $percentage)));
         $current_percentage = $percentage;